plone/documentation/docs/classic-ui/theming/diazo.md

 # Classic UI theming with Diazo

-Diazo allows you to apply a theme contained in a static HTML web page to a dynamic website created using any server-side technology.
+{term}`Diazo` allows you to apply a theme contained in a static HTML web page to a dynamic website created using any server-side technology.
 With Diazo, you can take an HTML wireframe created by a web designer, and turn it into a theme for your favourite CMS, redesign the user interface of a legacy web application without even having access to the original source code, or build a unified user experience across multiple disparate systems, all in a matter of hours, not weeks.

+A Diazo theme consists of a static HTML page, referred to as the _theme_, and a rules file, conventionally called {file}`rules.xml`.

 When using Diazo, you will work with syntax and concepts familiar from working with HTML and CSS.
-And by allowing you to seamlessly integrate XSLT into your rule files, Diazo makes common cases simple and complex requirements possible.
+And by allowing you to seamlessly integrate XSLT into your rules files, Diazo makes common cases simple, and complex requirements possible.

 ## Create an add-on package